Back to Business! Launch Your New Business With 10% Off — Start Now

 For example, a French drug manufacturer faces operating exposure if it only sells its medicine in the EU, especially during a time when drug manufacturing and importation are increasing from countries outside of Europe.
 Increased competition and lower prices of foreign medication put the French company at significant economic risk over time.

-Foreign exchange (FX) providers and banks can help reduce economic exposure by providing businesses with expertise, advice, and insights.
+Banks and Forex providers can help reduce FX exposure by providing businesses with expertise, advice, and insights.
 Because these institutions understand how currency markets shift, they will work with a business by evaluating their needs and risk tolerance to find appropriate hedging solutions for that business.

-A forward exchange contract is a financial instrument that lets you lock in an exchange rate at a specific time and then transfer money into that currency in the future at that rate.
-The ability to exchange funds at a set rate allows your company to minimize the risks of foreign currency exposure.
+A forward exchange contract lets you lock in an exchange rate for a future date, allowing you to convert money at that rate when needed.
+The ability to exchange money at a set rate allows your company to minimize the risks of foreign currency exposure

 Foreign exchange contracts can be a good fit for companies that need to hedge against losses when converting currencies.
 If your business is vulnerable to translation or transaction risks, a forward exchange contract lessens or eliminates potential losses.

-Currency options are similar to forward exchange contracts in that they let businesses sell or buy a currency at a set rate — what makes them different from a contract is that you aren’t required to trade currencies during that period.
-To have the right to trade at a set rate, you pay a premium for the option.
+Currency options are similar to forward contracts but offer more flexibility.
+They enable companies to buy or sell currency at a set rate but aren’t required to trade currencies during that period.
+To secure this option, you pay a premium.

-Currency options could be the right choice for businesses that deal with historically volatile companies or currencies.
-Currency options are also a good choice for businesses that have some flexibility when dealing with foreign currencies.
+Currency options could be the right choice for businesses that deal with historically volatile companies or currencies and for businesses that need some flexibility when dealing with foreign currencies.
+They provide a safety net while allowing you to benefit from favorable exchange rate movements.

-One of the best ways for your business to minimize foreign exchange risk is to find ways to transact in your native currency.
+One of the best ways to minimize foreign exchange risk is to transact in your home currency.
 This might mean working with suppliers or buyers domestically or having contracts written in a way that makes the other party accept or pay in your country’s currency.

 Natural foreign exchange hedging is a strategy businesses can use to take advantage of the assets it owns as well as the way they operate in other countries to lower exchange risks.
-By diversifying operations into multiple countries, a company can offset the losses it faces with one currency with gains it makes in a different currency.
-For example, a company with operations in India and the U.K. can offset losses faced by the Indian part of its business with gains in the British pound.
+By diversifying operations into multiple countries, a company can offset the losses it faces with one currency with gains it makes in another.
+For example, a company with operations in India and the U.K. can balance losses faced by the Indian part of its business with gains in the British pound.

 Setting prices individually across different markets is another natural hedge that can help offset losses.
 Businesses can also work with suppliers in other countries and buy in the supplier's currency to match inflows and outflows that occur as currency fluctuates.